 Reports to: Festival Director

-Location: Work from home/remote; you will need to provide your own laptop/computer.
+Location: Work from home/Festival venue/s; you will need to provide your own laptop/computer.

 MWFF is committed to celebrating diversity and inclusivity, and highly encourages expressions of interest from people regardless of gender identity and expression, ethnicity, cultural background, sexual orientation, disability, and age.